Nearpass House

+The Nearpass House was an historic, American home that was located at Mill Rift in Westfall Township, Pike County, Pennsylvania.

+It was added to the National Register of Historic Places in 1993.

+History and architectural features

-Nearpass House was a historic home located at Mill Rift, Westfall Township, Pike County, Pennsylvania.
-It was built about 1820, and was a small -story, wooden dwelling of post-and-beam construction.
-A lean-to addition was built about 1840, and the building was sided and roofed in the 20th century.
+Built circa 1820, this historic structure was a small, 1 1/2-story, wooden dwelling of post-and-beam construction.
+A lean-to addition was built circa 1840, and the building was sided and roofed in the twentieth century.
 Maintenance was neglected, however, and it was demolished by the current owner, Paul Farrell, around 2007.

 Also known as the Knickerbocker House and the Padgett Homestead, after subsequent occupants, it was the earliest remaining building from the early settlement of Mill Rift.

 It was added to the National Register of Historic Places in 1993.